DragonSlayer668YT/DragonSlayer668YT/README.md

 - 👋 Hi, I’m @DragonSlayer668YT
 - 👀 I’m interested in computers such as building them and troubleshooting.
-I'm also interested in webdevelopement.
+I'm also interested in web developement.
 - 🌱 I’m currently learning python, html, css, and JavaScript
 - 📫 How to reach me: dragonbusiness668@gmail.com